thebinarysearchtree/flyweight/README.md

 # Flyweight
 An ORM for SQLite and NodeJS.
-Flyweight combines a very simple API for performing basic operations, with the ability to create SQL queries that are parsed by the ORM to determine the types of the result set.
+Flyweight combines a very simple API for performing basic operations, with the ability to create SQL queries that are parsed by the ORM.

 For example, if you create a query in ```./database/sql/users/roles.sql``` that looks like this: